-REVIEW: Ingredients for a middle school or YA romance:
+Ingredients for a middle school or YA romance…

 1. Angst-filled girl who doesn’t really know how beautiful/ talented/ smart/ desirable she really is.
 Seems to believe the whole world revolves around her problems, even though everyone else thinks she is uber-sweet and supermodel gorgeous.
 Cluelessness essential.

 2. Guy best-friend who Angst-filled girl grew up with.
 Must be both incredibly hot AND secretly in love with her, even though girl does not realize either.

 3. Hot, popular boy toy who Angst-filled girl falls for.
 Must be total mismatch for girl, sexually experienced, former boyfriend of popular mean girl, and of course, incredibly wealthy.
 Bonus points if they drive a flashy car, such as a red corvette.

 4. Popular mean girl.
 Must be wealthy, beautiful, and inexplicably cruel.
 Has no redeeming qualities whatsoever.
 Exists only to counter Angst-filled girl.

 5. Observant and loyal best friend.
 Serves only to shed light on Angst-filled girl’s love life.
 Has neither a personality nor a life of her own.

-- Loving grandmother who knows how to boogie with the teenagers.
+6. Loving grandmother who knows how to boogie with the young’uns.
 Must have a “special relationship” with granddaughter.
 Must encounter a near-death experience in the middle of story, leaving Angst-filled girl questioning everything.

 Most of the time though, I wanted to choke Sheridan at her complete lack of a CLUE.
 Really?
 You never, ever considered your hot best friend as a possible dating option?
 And it never occurred to you that maybe your mother is a flake who selfishly moved on with her life?
 And are you seriously considering staying with a boy because “he’s just so cute”?

 THE BOTTOM LINE: Neither terrible nor amazing, The Sweetest Thing may appeal to middle school readers who haven’t yet read the plethora of realistic fiction published for teens with normal life problems.
 Predictable, but pleasant enough.

 STATUS IN MY LIBRARY: I don’t have it, but I am not opposed to getting it.
 I have lots of others like it.